top of page

 Serious Injury, Attempting to Cause

 If a participant attempts to cause serious injury to another person, it will be required that they be expelled from the Life House Youth Center.
-The Sullivan Police Department will be notified and all applicable state and federal laws will be enforced.
+The local Police Department will be notified and all applicable state and federal laws will be enforced.

 Substances